-Prerequisite: PSY 1012 and Junior standing
+Prerequisite: PSY 1012 with a grade of C or better, and Junior standing

 This course is a survey of the methods, data, theories, and applications of Industrial/Organizational psychology: psychology as applied to the world of work.
 The course will be organized into two major sections: personnel psychology and organizational psychology.
 The section on personnel psychology will cover measuring performance and predicting performance.
 The section on organizational psychology will progress from an individual to a group to an organizational perspective including topics such as job satisfaction, motivation and communication.
 Each class will be a mixture of lecture, discussion (including the case study at the end of the chapter) and activities.